Fritz Winter

 An exhibition to mark the 70th anniversary of documenta and the 120th birthday of Fritz Winter

-With the exhibition "Fritz Winter.
-Paths to documenta (1949-1955)", the Galerie Henze & Ketterer focuses on one of the most influential artistic personalities of German post-war modernism.
-To mark the 70th anniversary of the first documenta in 1955, the show, curated by Patrick Urwyler, takes a concentrated look at the decisive years that placed Fritz Winter (1905-1976) at the forefront of contemporary art.
+With the exhibition “Fritz Winter: Paths to documenta (1949–1955),” the Galerie Henze & Ketterer shines a spotlight on Galerie Henze & Ketterer of the most influential artistic figures of postwar German modernism.
+Marking the 70th anniversary of the first documenta in 1955, the exhibition—curated by Patrick Urwyler—takes a close look at the pivotal years that propelled Fritz Winter (1905–1976) to the forefront of contemporary art.

-In 1955, his painting "Composition before Blue and Yellow" was the central work in the painting hall of the Museum Fridericianum in Kassel - a symbol of the new self-confidence of German post-war abstraction.
-Presented directly opposite Picasso's "Girl in Front of a Mirror", Winter's large-format work became a symbol of West German painting's successful connection to international art developments.
+His painting “Composition in Blue and Yellow” was the central work painting gallery of the Museum Fridericianum in Kassel in 1955—a symbol of the newfound self-confidence of German postwar abstraction.
+Displayed directly across from Picasso’s “Girl Before a Mirror,” Winter’s large-scale work became a symbol of West German painting’s successful integration into international art trends.

-Two key pioneers of Fritz Winter's success were the poet, intellectual and life partner Dr. Margarete Schreiber-Rüffer (1890-1958) and the Bernese gallery owner Hedwig Marbach.
-Their work in the years after the war deserves special attention - not least because it has a direct impact on today's exhibition.
-But more on this later.
+Two key figures instrumental in Fritz Winter’s success were the poet, intellectual, and life partner Dr. Margarete Schreiber-Rüffer (1890–1958) and the Bern-based gallery owner Hedwig Marbach.
+Their contributions in the postwar years deserve special attention—not least because they have a direct impact on today’s exhibition.
+But more on that later.

-Three early works shown at the beginning of the exhibition point the way forward for Winter's artistic path.
-They represent the phase before the Second World War and are crucial for understanding his works of the 1950s.
-Looking back, Ingeborg Henze-Ketterer and Wolfgang Henze state: "In a painting from the 1950s, the signs, forms and colors of the early years around 1930 are just as present as those of later years can already be guessed at".
+Three early works, displayed at the beginning of the exhibition, set the course for Winter’s artistic journey.
+They represent the period before World War II and are crucial for understanding his works from the 1950s.
+Looking back, Ingeborg Henze-Ketterer and Wolfgang Henze observe: “In a painting from the 1950s, the symbols, forms, and colors of his early years around 1930 are just as present as those of his later years, which are already foreshadowed.”

 Header: Exhibition views of the large painting hall Museum Fridericianum, documenta I. (1955)